TV Meteorologist

 I'm in an argument with a person who claims to have been a meteorologist for the navy but has no knowledge of physics or algebra.
 I would think you would need to know a little physics and a lot of algebra.
 Could you confirm or deny this please?

-Asked by Cyntari over 8 years ago
+Asked by Cyntari almost 9 years ago

 Yes, math is a big part of weather forecasting.
 Can't confirm or deny your friend's story, but our armed forces have trained many excellent weather observers and forecasters over the years.
 Good forecasts are a critical part of military activity.
 Thank them for their service!

-Asked by monica about 9 years ago
+Asked by Marty over 6 years ago